 - Staff list for Academy at Cedar Mountain in Cedar City, UT (HEAL-online)

 - SHLEY GOOCH – 17 (2016) (Missing TTI Victims Teens)

-Former students writes:
+Former students and parents wrote:

 It doesn’t sound like a fun place to be as a teenager